- Hilton Head

 The adjacent galley style kitchen includes new wood floor, new cabinets and countertops, and all new appliances.
 In addition, a brief hallway off of the living room provides access to a full bath.

-A stairway off of the entry leads up to a very private bedroom suite, which includes plush new carpeting, a queen bed, a TV, a peaceful reading corner with a appealing wicker chair, and a generous walk-in closet.
+A stairway off of the entryway leads up to a very private bedroom suite, which includes plush new carpeting, a queen bed, a TV, a comfortable reading corner with a appealing wicker chair, and a huge walk-in closet.
 The private bath has new wood floor, a new vanity, and two closets; one containing a washer, and the other a dryer.
-A slider door off of the bedroom opens to a balcony with an even more broad view than the balcony below.
+A slider door off of the bedroom opens to a balcony with an even more copious view than the balcony below.

 Forest Beach stretches along the Atlantic Sea between Shipyard and Sea Pines Plantations.
 Bicycle paths and neighborhood lanes on North and South Forest Beach eventually converge to Coligny Plaza... the hub of the Forest Beach area.
 The plaza offers over 85 stores, eateries, and fun entertainment for the entire